gboisse/gboisse.github.io/content/posts/02-volume-shadows/index.md

 <div style="text-align: justify">

 When working on my particle system, I really wanted to have good lighting.
-There are many ways to shade particles, such as projecting an image onto them, using their distance to other shapes, etc.
+There are many ways to shade particles, such as projecting an image onto them, using their distance to some other shape, etc.
 But proper lighting is the one way in my opinion to get the particles to look really good.

 One possible solution for this is a technique called [deep opacity maps](http://www.cemyuksel.com/research/deepopacity/), so that was my first line of attack: